 - Looking for no fixed-term contracts or break fees?

 Want your everyday power spend to earn you more?
 Nab a 2-hour power reward every day, Z fuel & annual power top-ups.
 And pay a fixed generation price for 12 months!

 For all the details, including the generation breakdown, Flick fees and other charges specific to your region, visit our pricing page.

 - 2 hours of power, 2L of fuel per $100 spend, plus annual $50 power top-up

 - Generation power price locked in for 12 months

-Happy to ride the highs and lows of the spot market to bank long term savings?
+Happy to ride the highs and lows of the spot market?
 With Freestyle, you've got access to wholesale power prices, which change every 30 minutes.
 Monitor live spot prices, use electricity when it costs you less and reap the rewards!